coraxcode/phostint/README.md

   Only devices PhosTint actually changed are recorded, the "original" level is re-read immediately before the first change (so another tool's adjustment is not undone), and a device whose `max_brightness` changed is left alone because the stored raw level would no longer mean the same thing.
+A level still owed by a crashed instance outranks the current one: it is the value from before PhosTint ever touched that device, and it survives you moving the brightness by hand in the meantime.
+- The journal is sized to hold everything the program can hold at once — every managed output plus every ramp owed to a disconnected monitor.
+If recovery data still could not be written in full, the write **fails** rather than silently producing a safety net with a hole in it, and every caller then declines to touch the hardware.
+- A failed RandR enumeration is never mistaken for "no monitors are on".
+That distinction is what stops `normal` from reporting a clean restore while the screen is still tinted.
 - Applying a look to several monitors is a transaction: every ramp is built and validated first, the batch is committed together, and if the X server rejects any part of it the whole batch is rolled back — to the look you had